Think Outside the Policy: In-Context Steered Policy Optimization: Method

-Unlike prior work~\cite{luffy2025}, which adopts a \textit{model-based off-policy} scheme by relying on an additional advanced LRM $\pi_\phi$ to provide expert trajectories, our mixed-policy GRPO with IEF operates as an \textit{input-conditioned off-policy} method.
-Here, in-context demonstrations steer the same policy $\pi_\theta$ away from its natural output distribution, producing rollouts $\tau_j \!\sim\! \pi_\theta(x_{\text{exp}})$ that differ from standard on-policy samples $\tau_i \!\sim\! \pi_\theta(x)$, thus effectively forming an off-policy distribution induced by IEF.
+Unlike prior work~\cite{luffy2025}, which adopts a \textit{model-based off-policy} scheme by relying on an additional advanced LRM $\pi_\phi$ to provide expert trajectories for the same training prompts, our mixed-policy GRPO with IEF operates as an \textit{input-conditioned off-policy} method.
+Specifically, while all rollouts are sampled from the same policy $\pi_\theta$, in-context demonstrations alter the input conditioning and steer the policy away from its default output distribution.
+This conditioning discrepancy induces a behavior mismatch, under which expert-conditioned rollouts $\tau_j \sim \pi_\theta(x_{\text{exp}})$ are regarded as off-policy relative to standard on-policy samples $\tau_i \sim \pi_\theta(x)$.